Imperium-Tech/imperium-shipyard/README.md

   ├── ImperiumShipyard.exe
   |
   ├── imperium/
-  │   ├── classes/   - Holds the Python classes that represent ship objects │   ├── resources/ - Holds the transcribed table values from the rulebook │   └── shipyard/  - Repository for holding .srd files
+  │   ├── resources/ - Holds the transcribed table values from the rulebook │   └── shipyard/  - Repository for holding .srd files
   ```